ysph-dsde/Data-Visualization-with-ggplot2/README.md

 - **R version:** 4.4.4
 - ``renv`` is included to reproduce the environment.

-**NOTE:** The cleaning scripts have already been run to generate the necessary files called in the worked through example.
-Users of this repository will only need to open the `Discussion and Challenge Questions.R` script and `Worked Through Example.html` file.
+**NOTE:** The cleaning script and worked through example have already been run to generate the necessary files.
+Users of this repository will only need to open the `Discussion and Challenge Questions.R` script and `Worked Through Example.html` document.
+If you wish, you can review the Quarto code used to render the "Worked Through Example" in the *.qmd file of the same name.

 ## Using this Repository